Give your kitchen a minimalist makeover

 Led by a white colour palette, which brightens up the space and acts as a blank canvas for colourful accessories.
 Whether you have a large space, or something more snug, this look can work anywhere.

 We’ll show you how to create the ideal Scandinavian kitchen in your space.

 Kitchen cabinets & storage

 Our fitted kitchen range includes the Pasilla (pictured) in matt white for a clean, minimalist design.
-Or if you prefer a gloss finish, our Alisma in gloss white has a streamlined style that will look perfect with a pop of colour.
+Or if you prefer a gloss finish, our Alisma has a streamlined style that will look perfect with a pop of colour.

 If opting for base cabinets only, select top shelving to match the walls, or break up the colour scheme with a bright wood like beech, birch or oak.
 Stack your crockery and glasses neatly and add the odd herb pot or a pot of lavender for a punch of colour and scent.

 Or if you're looking to continue the modern, neutral look, our Exilis range is ideal.
-Super thin at just 12.5millimetres (mm), it's available in four finishes and these heat-resistant, waterproof laminates are a durable choice that will last for years.
+It is super thin at just 12.5millimetres (mm) and available in four finishes.
+These heat-resistant, waterproof laminates are a durable choice that will last for years.

 Kitchen sinks & taps

 Like everything else in the minimalist kitchen, your choice of sink and tap should blend in seamlessly to allow your feature points to stand out.
 For a truly streamlined look opt for an undermount sink.
 These are sunk into the worktop so they can't be seen from the side.
 They're available in single or 1.5 bowl options and in round or square shapes to suit your space.
 Depending on the rest of your look, consider different colours and materials.
 We offer white ceramic, as well as greys, blacks and metallics.

 It’s also simple when it comes to tap choices – the Scandi look is all about monobloc or single lever taps.
 Both have a single spout, curve over the sink and only require one tap hole - look for black ones to match a black sink.